• Skip to primary navigation

 Store

-• Cultured cashew cream cheese lasts easily 2 weeks in the refrigerator.
-It will keep frozen for 3 months.
+• Cultured cashew cream cheese lasts easily 2 weeks in the refrigerator and freezes well for 3 months.

 Notes